ebebbington/copytube/src/copytube/README.md

 isn't then it will redirect to the Login route - to achieve this I had to add `['as' => 'login']` to the route call, which gives it's the name e.g. redirecting to route Login looks for route named login.

 How we auth users is simple.
-The User.php file (iwht the help of me using a users db table) is automatically setup to check this table, so when we call `Auth::attempt(['email_address' => ..., 'password' => ...])`, it will do the validation using a related user in the users table.
+The User.php file (with the help of me using a users db table) is automatically setup to check this table, so when we call `Auth::attempt(['email_address' => ..., 'password' => ...])`, it will do the validation using a related user in the users table.
 This call will also log the user in